Wisconsin Distinguished Professor,

 In our laboratory we synthesize and characterize materials with extreme and unusual physical properties.
 Materials which undergo phase transformation are of interest in the context of viscoelastic damping and of negative stiffness.
 We have developed new materials with reversed properties, including negative Poisson's ratio, negative stiffness, and negative thermal expansion.
 Designed materials can have thermal expansion or piezoelectric sensitivity of arbitrarily large magnitude.
 Designed lattices have zero thermal expansion.
 Composite materials stiffer than diamond over a temperature range have been demonstrated in the lab.

-We also study practical composite materials such as dental composites for tooth restorations and aircraft composites in the context of damage resistance and damage tolerance as well as moisture ingression; also piezoelectric composites.
+We also study practical composite materials such as dental composites for tooth restorations and aircraft composites in the context of damage resistance and damage tolerance as well as moisture ingression.
+Piezoelectric composites and lattices, as well as thermoelastic composites and lattices are presently of particular current interest.
 We pursue basic research as well as applied research for industry.
 Industrial research has included high temperature performance studies of alloys for small engines, improved shoe insoles, and advanced dampers.